SoftBank Vision Fund invests $275M in India’s Lenskart – TechCrunch

 The nine-year-old startup, which began as an e-commerce service to sell spectacles, contact lenses and eye care products, has expanded to brick and mortar stores in recent years.
 Today, the startup has presence in over 500 stores across more than 100 cities in India, it said.
 Online sales still account for more than 60% of the startup’s overall revenue, however.

 Bansal said the startup will use the fresh capital to improve its technology infrastructure and supply chain.
-“We are thrilled to have Softbank Vision Fund with us in our journey.
+“We are thrilled to have SoftBank Vision Fund with us in our journey.
 Their understanding of consumer and technology will help us build the next edition of Lenskart,” he said.

 According to industry estimates, more than half a billion people in India are affected by poor vision and need eyeglasses, but only 170 million of them have opted to get their vision corrected.